Woodwind instrument: Reed instruments

-Reed instruments produce sound by focusing air into a mouthpiece which then causes a reed, or reeds, to vibrate.
-Similarly to flutes, reed pipes are also further divided into two types: single reed and double reed.
+Reed instruments produce sound by focusing air into a mouthpiece, which then causes a reed (or reeds) to vibrate.
+Reed pipes are divided into single-reed instruments and double-reed instruments.

-Single-reed woodwinds produce sound by fixing a reed onto the opening of a mouthpiece (using a ligature).
+Single-reed woodwinds produce sound by attaching a reed to the opening of a mouthpiece (using a ligature).
 When air is forced between the reed and the mouthpiece, the reed causes the air column in the instrument to vibrate and produce its unique sound.
-Single reed instruments include the clarinet, saxophone, and others such as the chalumeau.
+Single reed instruments include the clarinet and saxophone.

 Double reed instruments use two precisely cut, small pieces of cane bound together at the base.
 This form of sound production has been estimated to have originated in the middle to late Neolithic period; its discovery has been attributed to the observation of wind blowing through a split rush.
 The finished, bound reed is inserted into the instrument and vibrates as air is forced between the two pieces (again, causing the air within the instrument to vibrate as well).
-This family of reed pipes is subdivided further into another two sub-families: exposed double reed, and capped double reed instruments.
+This family of reed pipes is subdivided further into another two subfamilies: exposed double reed, and capped double reed instruments.

 Exposed double-reed instruments are played by having the double reed directly between the player's lips.
 This family includes instruments such as the oboe, cor anglais (also called English horn), and bassoon, and many types of shawms throughout the world.

 Capped double-reed instruments, on the other hand, have the double reed covered by a cap; the player blows through a hole in this cap that then directs the air through the reeds.
 This family includes the crumhorn.

-Bagpipes are unique reed pipe instruments since they use two or more double or single reeds.
-However, bagpipes are functionally the same as a capped double reed instruments since the reeds are never in direct contact with player's lips.
+Bagpipes are unique reed pipe instruments, since they use two or more double or single reeds.
+However, bagpipes are functionally the same as a capped double reed instruments, since the reeds are never in direct contact with the player's lips.

 Free reed aerophone instruments are likewise unique since sound is produced by 'free reeds' – small metal tongues arranged in rows within a metal or wooden frame.
-The airflow necessary for the instruments sound is generated either by a player's breath (e.g. harmonica), or by bellows (e.g. accordion).
+The airflow necessary for the instrument's sound is generated either by a player's breath (e.g. harmonica), or by bellows (e.g. accordion).

 Modern orchestra and concert band woodwinds

-The modern orchestra's woodwind section typically includes: flutes, oboes, clarinets, and bassoons.
-The piccolo, cor anglais, bass clarinet, E-flat clarinet, and contrabassoon are commonly used supplementary woodwind instruments.
-The section may also on occasion be expanded by the addition of saxophone(s).
+The modern orchestra's woodwind section typically includes flutes, oboes, clarinets, and bassoons.
+Supplementary instruments include piccolo, cor anglais, bass clarinet, E-flat clarinet, and contrabassoon.
+Saxophones are also used on occasion.